 Recent Risperdal Settlement Awards: Austin Pledger, April 2015

 “I have never seen a worse case of corporate misconduct than I have seen here,” says Thomas R. Kline, an attorney who has been trying drug cases for 37 years.
 Kline represented 20-year-old Austin Pledger.
 The plaintiff, who has autism, first took Johnson & Johnson’s Risperdal as a teen and eventually grew size 44DD breasts.
 Initially prescribed Risperdal in 2002 when he was just eight years old, Pledger stopped taking it in 2006 after the FDA released a warning.
-By then, however, the damage had already been done.
+Unfortunately, it came too late.

 During the case, (which deliberated for a day-and-a-half), the jury found Janssen (a subsidiary of Johnson & Johnson), guilty for failing to properly warn the plaintiff’s doctor and Pledger’s family that the drug could cause gynecomastia and for promoting it for use for children with autism and other psychotic behaviors.
-Although the drug was legal at the time Pledger was prescribed it, Risperdal was not intended for children.
-Instead, the FDA recommended it be used only for the management of symptoms related to psychotic disorders in adults.
+Although legal at the time Pledger took it, the FDA doesn’t recommend Risperdal to treat adolescent boys.
+Instead, the FDA recommended prescribing Risperdal only to manage psychotic-disorder symptoms in adults.

-But after more than 20 visits to Pledger’s pediatric neurologist by a Janssen pharmaceutical sales rep encouraging him to prescribe it off-label to patients, Pledger’s doctor felt it was worth a try.
+After a Janssen sales rep visited Pledger’s pediatric neurologist more than 20 times, the doctor changed his mind.
+He then decided to prescribe Pledger Risperdal off-label to treat his symptoms.
 The jury awarded Pledger $2.5 million in damages.
 “This trial is important publicly because it provided for the first time a window into the real risks of the drug,” said Kline.

 Recent Risperdal Settlement Awards: Andrew Yount, July 2016